 If you have any questions about treatment with platelet rich fibrin or would like to find out if you are a candidate and can benefit from this treatment, please contact our Penticton Dental Office today to schedule an appointment.

 Fear and dental anxiety often cause people to avoid regular dental checkups.
 Sedation dentistry is an excellent way to provide a safe, anxiety-free, dental experience to those who are afraid of the dentist.

-At Enamel Dental Centre, our Penticton family dentists, Dr. Marino, Dr. Jung and their staff are IV sedation certified with the College of Dental Surgeons of BC.
-Both doctors are proficient in oral sedation and IV sedation.
+At Enamel Dental Centre, our Penticton family dentists, Dr. Marino, Dr. Jung and their staff are trained and proficient in oral sedation.

 Our main goal is to create a secure, comfortable environment for our patients.
 The more you communicate with us, the easier we can accommodate your needs.
 Prior to your dental surgery you will have the opportunity to address any concerns you might have during your pre-op appointment.
 We encourage you to ask questions and make us aware of any fears you might have.

 We offer different levels of sedation (minimal and moderate) depending on individual needs.
 Before administering any sedative, the dentist must analyze the full medical history of the patient, as well as taking note of any current medications.

 Oral conscious sedation is an excellent choice for people with mild to moderate dental anxiety.
 Oral medication is provided prior to treatment in order to induce a state of sedation.

 Most of the drugs used in sedation dentistry are classified as benzodiazepines, which reduce anxiety, muscle spasms, insomnia and seizures.
 Each medication has a different half-life, meaning that the effects last for varying amounts of time.
 The estimated length of the procedure determines which type of drug is going to be most effective.